dspinellis/cdindex/README.rst

 for computing the CD index and other dynamic measures on evolving directed graphs.
-It is based on the original `cdindex`_ package written by Russel Funk, heavilly modified to improve its efficiency.
+It is based on the original `cdindex`_ package written by Russel Funk, heavily modified to improve its efficiency.
 When a `Python program`_ is run on a graph with 116,568,934 vertices (publications) and 1,255,033,889 edges (citations) the original version